LinkedIn Xray search: Everything you need to know [+ search examples]

 In addition, do not forget to use different variables so you can send hyper-personalized messages on autopilot.
 Here is our video tutorial on how you can prepare your CSV file.

-After you create your CSV file, go to Skylead, your daily outreach partner, and click the Create new campaign button to start the setup.
+After you create your CSV file, it's time to generate leads on LinkedIn, so go to Skylead, your daily outreach partner.
+Once there, click the Create new campaign button to start the setup.

 Secondly, select the CSV type of campaign and import your CSV file.
 When you finish, click next.
 In addition, if collecting the data in a CSV file is not your thing, you can always search for prospects or candidates on LinkedIn and opt-in for the LinkedIn, Recruiter, or Sales Navigator Search Results campaign.